-• Council went over budget on conference expenses.
+Council went over budget on conference expenses.
 The Council Reserve was used to fund the overage for 2023.

-- Staff have included the cost of the Ontario Municipal Employees' Retirement System (OMERS) for Council members. - Personnel and Training has been increased to cover the cost of additional conference and training events for Council members. - The 2024 Council compensation review will be included in the overall Compensation Review included under the Corporate Administration studies.
+- Personnel and Training has been increased to cover the cost of additional conference and training events for Council members. - The 2024 Council compensation review will be included in the overall Compensation Review included under the Corporate Administration studies.